ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/create-oidc-users-from-ldap.md

      16     ]
      17 }
     ```
+    Note down the value of "total_results".
+We will need it for verification purposes in Step 6.**
 3. Remove 4 extra elements so that you are left with an array of users.
     * Delete line 1
     * Delete line 2